C2DH/ranketwo/_units/social-media-historians/introduction.fr.md

 ### What is the objective of this lesson?
 <!-- section-contents -->

-The objective is to teach historians how to make critical use of social media.
+The objective is to teach historians how to make critical use of social media for their research.

 <!-- section -->